 Ask him about his Venison stir fry recipe.
 He is still trying to convince his parents and wife that this job really is a grand use of his communications degree, while he awaits the publishing contract for his kids book.

 Montana has been wrenching on bikes for Wilderness Voyageurs since 2010.
-He moved to Ohiopyle after graduating from high school and lived in a tent for two years during college.
-Eventually he got married and moved into a big, blue camper van with his wife and two cats.
-Montana has completed the Great Divide Mountain Bike Race and the Colorado Trail Race.
-Now he rips around the trails in Ohiopyle on his mountain bike every afternoon and spends most of his day fixing up WV’s fleet of rental bikes.
-Since he spent two years living in Colorado, Montana is our go-to guide for our Colorado mountain bike trips.
+He moved to Ohiopyle after graduating from high school, then moved to Colorado after college.
+There he got even more obsessed with bikes and raced both the Great Divide Mountain Bike Race and the Colorado Trail Race.
+He and his wife came back to Ohiopyle, where they live with their fuzzy yellow cat.
+Now Montana rips around the trails in Ohiopyle on his mountain bike every afternoon and spends most of his day fixing up WV’s fleet of rental bikes.

 James remembers building tree houses next to a BMX track as a youth in High Ridge, MO, but can’t seem to recall growing up.
 After a journalism degree landed him in logistics, and a teaching certification landed him coaching tennis; he has come full-circle to rehabbing old houses and riding bikes, and you can’t slap the smile off of his face.
 His engrained smile has grown from multi-state, annual self-guided treks, to rides to the market, and, of course, multiple tours with Wilderness Voyageurs.
 A bicycle advocate who has a preternatural sense to wander, has no tolerance for boredom and wasn’t born to follow.
 It’s easy to see why he loves being a bicycle tour guide.